 We typically learn many literacy concepts through what we hear, but also what we can touch, see, and manipulate.
 Students may have hearing loss, Auditory Processing disorder, or difficulty with spoken language as a result of a broader neurological or developmental condition.
 Students with hearing loss can lack critical early learning experiences and accordingly may have difficulty developing foundational phonological skills.

 Hearing is measured as the ability to hear sounds in the typical human range of approximately 20 - 20,000 Hz.
-Hearing loss impacts reading and writing in multiple ways:
+Hearing loss typically impacts high frequency speech sounds (e.g., /sh/, /s/, /f/, /th/) more than other frequencies.
+However, students with auditory processing disorder may not have hearing loss, but still struggle with understanding the content and context of spoken language.

 Dictation can allow students with transcription difficulties to still participate in the writing process and generate ideas.

 Seeing and using new words repeatedly and in many contexts is critical for Vocabulary acquisition.

 Overtly encouraging all students to seek support and ask questions creates a safe space for risk-taking and skill development.